US military says Gaza Strip pier project is completed, aid to soon flow as Israel-Hamas war rages on

 The first cargo ship loaded with 475 pallets of food left Cyprus last week to rendezvous with a U.S. military ship, the Roy P. Benavidez, which is off the coast of Gaza.
 The pallets of aid on the MV Sagamore were moved onto the Benavidez.
 The Pentagon said moving the aid between ships was an effort to be ready so it could flow quickly once the pier and the causeway were installed.

-The installation of the pier several miles (kilometers) off the coast and of the causeway, which is now anchored to the beach, was delayed for nearly two weeks because of bad weather and high seas.
-The sea conditions made it too dangerous for U.S. and Israeli troops to secure the causeway to the shore and do other final assembly work, U.S. officials said.
+The installation of the pier several miles (kilometers) off the coast and of the causeway, which is now anchored to the beach, was delayed for nearly two weeks because of bad weather.
+The sea conditions made it too dangerous for U.S. and Israeli troops to secure the causeway to the shore, U.S. officials said.

-According to a defense official, the Sagamore’s initial shipment was estimated to provide enough to feed 11,000 people for one month.
-The official spoke on the condition of anonymity to provide details not yet made public.

 Military leaders have said the deliveries of aid will begin slowly to ensure the system works.
 They will start with about 90 truckloads of aid a day through the sea route, and that number will quickly grow to about 150 a day.
 But aid agencies say that isn’t enough to avert impending famine in Gaza and must be just one part of a broader Israeli effort to open land corridors.